Discover Edmonton: West Edmonton Mall, the magnificent North Saskatchewan River Valley, Old Strathcona arts district, and Canada's festival capital.

 Day trips from Edmonton

-Elk Island National Park (45 minutes east) is a fenced wildlife sanctuary and one of the best places in Canada to see plains bison in large herds.
+Elk Island National Park (45 minutes east) is a fenced wildlife sanctuary and one of the best places in Canada to see plains bison in large herds — see the Elk Island National Park guide for seasonal access and viewing tips.
 Wood bison (a larger subspecies) also live in the park.
 The park is also an International Dark Sky Preserve.
+Note that Elk Island, like all national parks, requires a Parks Canada day pass; it is not free entry.

 Ukrainian Cultural Heritage Village (45 minutes east along Highway 16) is an outdoor museum recreating a Ukrainian immigrant community from the early 20th century — relevant to the largest Ukrainian diaspora community outside Ukraine itself.